-- A. All Newly Constructed structures, at a minimum, shall comply with the Environmental Protection Agency (EPA) Energy Star New Home Requirements. - http://www.energystar.gov/index.cfm?c=bldrs_lenders_raters.nh_v3_guidelines - B. All rehabilitated homes to the maximum extent feasible shall be compliant with the HUD CPD Green building Retrofit Checklist. - C. These measures include, but are not limited to, the following: - The provision of insulation at various locations and at the following recommended resistance factors (r-values).
-Insulation shall be primarily made from fiber glass when available. - a) Ceilings R-30 or as close as possible to these requirements where sloped ceilings exist. - b) Attic space R-30 blown in or spray foam - c) Walls R-15 batt insulation - d) Crawl Spaces (floors or walls) R-19 - e) Band Joists R-19 - f) Close cell Foam (Manufacture specification to meet R Value or Noise Values) - 2.
-Exterior walls are to be provided with insulation and the minimum R factor shall be R-19.
+- The provision of insulation at various locations and at the following recommended resistance factors (R-values).
+Insulation shall be primarily made from fiber glass when available. - Ceilings R-38 or as close as possible to these requirements where sloped ceilings exist. - Attic space R-38 blown in or spray foam - Walls R-15 batt insulation - Crawl Spaces (floors) R-19 (closed cell foam insulation) - Floor Joists R-19 (closed cell foam insulation) - Close cell Foam (Manufacture specification to meet R Value or Noise Values) - Exterior walls are to be provided with insulation and the minimum R-factor shall be R-15.
 In addition, an air infiltration barrier, such as Tyvek or approved equal, shall be installed on all exterior walls.
-The installation of fan-fold foam or foam sheathing may be added to increase household R-ratings. - 3.
-When siding is being placed on exterior walls, such exterior walls are to be provided with insulation and at the recommended resistance factor (r-value) of R-15.
-In addition, an air infiltration barrier, such as Tyvek or approved equal, shall be installed on all exterior walls.

-- 4. The installation of fan-fold foam or foam sheathing may be added to increase household R-ratings. - 5.
-The installation of weather stripping at all exterior doors, windows, ground-entry basement doors, etc. is required.
-Doors shall be 6-panel metal clad insulated door (Energy Star rated for Climate Zone 2).
-Door jams shall be sealed and thresholds shall be caulked. - 6.
-The provision of caulking around exterior doors and windows, at the foundation/sill plate union, and at other air infiltration areas. - 7.
-All windows shall be ENERGY STAR certified.
-All windows are single-hung, double pane, low-E, argon or krypton filled, insulated, white vinyl or equal.
+The installation of fan-fold foam or foam sheathing may be added to increase household R-ratings. - When siding is being placed on exterior walls, such exterior walls are to be provided with insulation and at the recommended resistance factor (R-value) of R-15.
+In addition, an air infiltration barrier, such as Tyvek or approved equal, shall be installed on all exterior walls. - The installation of fan-fold foam or foam sheathing may be added to increase household R-ratings. - The installation of weather stripping at all exterior doors, windows, ground-entry basement doors, etc. is required.
+Doors shall be 6-panel metal clad insulated door, Energy Star rated for Climate Zone 2.
+Door jams shall be sealed, and thresholds shall be caulked. - The provision of caulking around exterior doors and windows at the foundation/sill plate union, and at other air infiltration areas. - All windows shall be Energy Star certified.
+All windows are single-hung, double pane, low-E, argon, or krypton filled, insulated, white vinyl or equal.
 All windows shall have a U-Value of less than or equal to 0.35 and Solar Heat Gain Coefficient (SHGC) of less than or equal to 0.25.
-All windows shall receive window screens and all bathroom and kitchen windows and windows within one 1) foot of any doors shall be tempered. - 8.
-At a minimum, windows must be current Energy Star rated for Climate Zone 2.
+All windows shall receive window screens and all bathroom and kitchen windows and windows within 1 foot of any door, shall be tempered. - At a minimum, windows must be current Energy Star rated for Climate Zone 2.
 All windows shall have the window jamb sealed.
-Where Historic Preservation requirements will restrict the installation of vinyl or aluminum windows, the standards are written to come as close as possible to achieving Energy Star requirements. - 9.
-All heat ducts and hot water or steam heat distribution piping shall be insulated or otherwise protected from heat loss where such ducts or piping runs are located in unheated spaces.
+Where Historic Preservation requirements will restrict the installation of vinyl or aluminum windows, the standards are written to come as close as possible to achieving Energy Star requirements. - All heat ducts and hot water or steam heat distribution piping shall be insulated or otherwise protected from heat loss where such ducts or piping runs are located in unheated spaces.
 Similarly, distribution piping for general use hot water shall also be protected from heat loss where such piping is located in unheated spaces.
 All water distribution piping shall be protected from freezing.
-All ducts and piping shall be free of leaks. - No Scuttle hole attic accesses are allowed.
-All homes shall have pull down stairs with a weight rating of 300 lbs. - 11.
-Attic stair units shall be an insulated manufactures design with weather stripping around the perimeter. - 12.
-Hazardous and Substandard Conditions: These conditions shall include but not limited to: - a.
-Air incursion from open holes or seams in exterior walls, windows, or doors. - b.
-Open seams in window casements, door casements or other installations that create air leaks resulting in heat loss or gain - c.
-Missing caulk or putty in windows - d.
-Missing weather stripping or other seal at exterior doors - e.
-Exposed plumbing systems that present freeze hazards or heat loss to hot water pipes - f.
-Inadequate insulation in ceiling
+All ducts and piping shall be free of leaks.

+- No scuttle hole attic accesses are allowed.
+All homes shall have pull downstairs with a weight rating of 300 lbs. - Attic stair units shall be an insulated manufactures design with weather stripping around the perimeter.